jmburges/my-website/_posts/2014-10-04-diving-into-xcode-logs.md

 ## How It Works

 Each lab has a Test Post-Action and a test runner shell script.
-The Test Post Action gets the Derived Data Path (`$BUILD_DIR`) and replace the build directory with a test path.
-Then the post-action passes that log Derived Data Directory and the location of source of the project (`$SRCROOT`).
-I need this locations so I can get git details to push up to our server.
-Then the test runner ungunzips the `.xcactivitylog`, extracts out just the testing output and send it to `xcpretty`.
-We then have a reporter written for xcpretty that formats everything into a JSON hash and send a `POST` request to our server
+The Test Post Action gets the Derived Data Path (`$BUILD_DIR`) and goes into the Test Logs folder.
+Then the post-action passes that log Derived Data Directory and the location of source of the project (`$SRCROOT`) to a shell script.
+Then the test runner shell script ungunzips the `.xcactivitylog`, extracts out just the testing output and send it to `xcpretty`.
+We then have a reporter written for xcpretty that formats everything into a JSON hash and send a `POST` request to our server.

-## How We Go There
+## How We Got There

 ### XCPretty